 - Ring Spotlight Camera/Ring Floodlight Camera: Button on top of the camera.

-- Ring Stick Up Camera Battery/Wired: Orange button on the bottom of the camera, inside the bottom cover.
+- Ring Stick Up Camera Battery/Wired: White or orange button on the bottom of the camera, under the bottom cover.

-After performing a hard reset, wait a minute and then repeat the setup process, once again making sure:
+After performing a reset/restore, wait a minute or two and attempt setup again making sure: